Deakin University respects the privacy of users of its website and complies with the Privacy and Data Protection Act 2014 (Vic).

 A user may also choose to provide personal information during the completion of online surveys or forms or in offering feedback about the website.

-Personal information will be managed by Deakin University in accordance with the Information Privacy Act 2000.
+Personal information will be managed by Deakin University in accordance with the Privacy and Data Protection Act 2014.